IanYangChina/pybullet_multigoal_gym/README.md

 <a href="https://github.com/IanYangChina/DRL_Implementation.git" target="_blank">DRL_Implementation.</a>
 Expired mujoco license got me here.
 I will also retrain those agents and pose performance ASAP.

-Our team is preparing some harder tasks for long-horizon sparse reward robotic arm manipulation tasks on this package as well.
-All the environments will be summarised in a paper for references ASAP.
-We will release a stable version when everything is set, but feel free to play with the current branch.
+This package also provides some harder tasks for long-horizon sparse reward robotic arm manipulation tasks on this package as well.
+All the environments have been summarised in a [paper](https://arxiv.org/abs/2105.05985).
+There are still on-going updates for this package.

 ### Installation